 Book December four to six months out.
 October–November is the value window.
 Skip summer unless heat-tolerant.

-File closes at VERY HIGH.
+File closes at HIGH.
 Book direct one to two months out; eighty-two rooms keep some doors open.
 Skip if a Medina base is the priority; the Palmeraie is a thirty-minute drive from the souks.